Pawkkie/Team-Aquas-Asset-Repo/User Interface/Mudskip/Shop Menu/README.md

 - User Interface.
 - A modified version of the Shop Menu that uses dark theme colors and has a scrolling bg replacing the overworld view.
-  - Implementing without the scrolling bg is possible but the user must handle that on their own as this menu is best with the scrolling bg.
+  - **WARNING:** Implementing without the scrolling bg is likely possible but you must handle that on your own as this menu is best with the scrolling bg.
-- **Please read the Needed Changes section below to properly integrate these.**
+- **Please read the Needed Changes section below to properly integrate the graphics here.**
 - Asset no longer in use so this is now public and are free to use.
 - Credit to Mudskip.